stefan-hoeck/idris2-digest/docs/Steps.md

 and that this in fact corresponds to a type constructor of arity zero.

 Let us now look at what happened behind the scenes.
-I do this in by listing different steps taken, glossing over some details.
+I do this by listing the different steps taken, glossing over some details.
 It might be best to follow along with the source code open at the same time: